 Invite someone into your home this week.
 Set a goal to invite someone by the end of the month.
 Do something with a non-Christian.
 Serve them.
 Care for them.
-Pray for them (good, but too easy and non-interactive).
+Pray for them (This last idea is good, but too easy and non-interactive).

 Initiate with a neighbor.
 A cup of coffee, tea or hot chocolate.
 A pie, pie and ice cream.
 A meal.
 Have them over for soup.
 How about soup and a movie at your house?
 Invite them to watch the game with you.

 - Keep a rake at the ready so you can help with Fall leaves.

 - Make a batch of cookies and surprise them with it.

 - Buy some hotdogs, roll out your grill and invite the neighborhood to your driveway or backyard for an impromptu hotdog party.
 So what if all you have with is it ketchup and mustard.

 - Your neighbor is cleaning something.
 Join them.

 - You’re an empty nester?
 Find another one and tell them, “It’s always more fun to cook for three or four.
 Why don’t you join us tomorrow night for dinner?”